 Dog Insurance by Breed

-We gathered quotes for a 4-year-old male dog on a £4,000 annual limit lifetime policy, for each of the top 10 most popular breeds in the UK, based on 2016 data from the Kennel Club.
+We gathered quotes for a 4-year-old male dog on a £4,000 annual limit lifetime policy, for each of 10 popular breeds in the UK, based on data from the Kennel Club.
 As you can see in the following table, monthly premium quotes from a major UK pet insurer range from as low as £36.95 for a cocker spaniel up to £158.97 for an English bulldog.

 Sample Monthly Insurance Premiums by Breeds